dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`isCropped`: A boolean value that means whether the image is cropped.
+`isCropped` A boolean value that means whether the image is cropped.

 &nbsp;